 Secret tip: Instagram story ads work great at the moment and will drive a lot of traffic to the target page if done right.
 Just make sure to run the campaigns while you are actually streaming!

 This blog post was about establishing an online presence on Twitch and YouTube while expanding your online influence into other areas of the web.

 Keep in mind that websites constantly gain and lose interest and that it’s not unlikely for Instagram, Twitch and other social media platforms to get replaced.
 You have to adapt if this becomes a real scenario and transfer your follower base form one website to another.

-In the following part we quickly want to talk about our Camera Straps and why they are a good fit for travellers and passionate photographers.
+In the following part, we quickly want to talk about our Camera Straps and why they are a good fit for travelers and passionate photographers.

 If you want to learn more about the hidden meaning behind them, head over to the fitting blog post 👌🏻